 Is it inspiration?
 Is it imitation?
 And why – exactly – is everyone always knocking-off each other?
 Whether it takes the form of a garment design the runway of one designer one season going to the runway of another a few seasons later or from the runway in Paris to the racks of Zara a few weeks later, fashion – especially the industry in the U.S. – has a complicated relationship with copying.

 The topic of copying often approached when a small brand – or an indie designer – is copied by a fast fashion giant.
 This has been a consistent topic of discussion in light of the latest flood of little-known designers coming forth to call foul on fast fashion retailers for copying their designs.
 This is paired, of course, with a few not-so-fast fashion brands, which have been called out for copying recently.

 A common line of questioning in such instances: Why is this ok?
 In particular, why is it perfectly acceptable for Zara, Mango, and co. to copy others’ work?
-And also: Why is it alright for Alessandro Michele to use another’s creation on the runway at Gucci or for Raf Simons to use others' creations - such as Bonnie Cashin's cape design (above, left) - on the runway at Calvin Klein (above, right)?
+And also: Why is it alright for Alessandro Michele to use another’s creation on the runway at Gucci or for Raf Simons to use others' creations - such as Bonnie Cashin's cape design (below, left) - on the runway at Calvin Klein (below, right)?
 How is this legal?

 What is the Law?